-Quantum Stocks Crash: What’s Next for Investors? - YaNoticias
+Quantum Stocks Crash: What’s Next for Investors? - YANoticias

 – **Technological Maturity**: Many quantum technologies are still in nascent stages, requiring significant advancements before they can be commercially viable.

-– **Expertise Shortage**: The field requires a highly specialized skill set that is currently scarce, limiting the pace of development.
+– **Expertise Shortage**: The field requires a highly specialised skill set that is currently scarce, limiting the pace of development.

-– **Infrastructure Needs**: Quantum computers necessitate specialized environments, including cryogenic systems, increasing operational costs.
+– **Infrastructure Needs**: Quantum computers necessitate specialised environments, including cryogenic systems, increasing operational costs.

 ### Future Predictions for Quantum Stocks